w3c/wai-tutorials/source/forms/index.html.erb.md

 Forms can be visually and cognitively complex and difficult to use.
 Accessible forms are easier to use for everyone, including people with disabilities.

-- **People with cognitive disabilities** can better understand the form and how to complet it because making forms accessible improves the layout structure, instructions, and feedback.
+- **People with cognitive disabilities** can better understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.

 - **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.